aws-samples/aws-modernization-with-snyk-container-security/content/10_prerequisites/self_paced/17_account.md

    ![Create Stack Process](/images/cloudformation-create-process.png)

-Once the stack status changes to `CREATE_COMPLETE`, the resources for the Akuity x AWS Workshop are ready.
+Once the stack status changes to `CREATE_COMPLETE`, the resources for the Snyk x AWS Workshop are ready.

 ---